TheRobBrennan/explore-docker-nextjs/README.md

 + `stop:example:##` - Spins down the Dockerized version of the app
 + `docker:nuke` - CAUTION!
 This will prompt you before destroying **ALL** Docker containers, images, volumes, etc on your development machine

-By default, `npm start` will run example 01 in this repo.
+By default, `npm start` will run the latest example in this repo.

 To run a specific example, you can run `npm run start:example:01`